As a study permit holder, you must:

 You can change your program of study but frequent changes of your program of study may cause the refusal of a future study permit application if the processing immigration officer finds you are not meeting the requirement of reasonable progress toward the completion of your program.

 IRCC allows a study permit holder to take an authorized leave of up to 150 days and be considered actively pursuing their studies.
-The leave must be authorized by the University.

 An immigration officer may request evidence of compliance with your study permit.
 If you receive a request, you must respond.
 If you receive a request and require assistance, please contact ISSAC.